 - studied at a similar or higher level

-- of similar content.
+- of similar content

-The College will recognise AQF qualifications and statements of attainment issued by other RTOs.
+The college will recognise AQF qualifications and statements of attainment issued by other RTOs.

-The College will recognise qualifications from other countries as long as they meet the above mentioned criteria.
+The college will recognise qualifications from other countries as long as they meet the above-mentioned criteria.

-Applicants who possess at least 5 consecutive years full time, or equivalent, work experience in a relevant field, which satisfies the learning outcomes for a subject they are enrolled in, may be eligible for a subject exemption.
+Applicants who possess at least five consecutive years full time, or equivalent, work experience in a relevant field, which satisfies the learning outcomes for a subject they are enrolled in, may be eligible for a subject exemption.
 Applications for RPL based on extensive work experience must be evidence-based.
 Accordingly, all applications for RPL will result in an assessment to determine the applicant’s competency level for the subject.